 6. Let It Steep

-Here is where the time that I said you needed comes into play.
-Cold Brew coffee takes a long time.
+This is where time is the most important.
+Cold brew coffee takes a long time.
 Once you mix the coffee and water, set it aside and allow it to steep for 12 hours.
-That’s right, I said 12.
+That’s right, we said 12.

 There is a debate on whether you should use brew your coffee on the counter or in your refrigerator.
 If it is at room temperature, it will brew faster, so you may be able to cut the brewing time down.
 If you are going to be away for longer than 12 hours, you might want to brew it in your refrigerator for the best results.